-\ Change in the Company's credit ratings could increase cost of funding.
+Change in the Company's credit ratings could increase cost of funding.

 The Company's credit ratings are important to 3M's cost of capital.
 The major rating agencies routinely evaluate the Company's credit profile and assign debt ratings to 3M.
 This evaluation is based on a number of factors, which include financial strength, business and financial risk, as well as transparency with rating agencies and timeliness of financial reporting.
 The Company's credit ratings have served to lower 3M's borrowing costs and facilitate access to a variety of lenders.
-As of June 2023, 3M has a credit rating of A2, negative outlook from Moody's Investors Service, and a credit rating of A-, CreditWatch negative from S&P Global Ratings.
-Moody's Investor Service downgraded the Company's credit rating from A1 to A2, and S&P Global Ratings downgraded the Company's credit rating from A to A- (and downgraded the Company's short-term credit rating from A-2 to A-1), in connection with the Company's announcement of the Settlement.
+As of September 2023, 3M has a credit rating of A2, negative outlook from Moody's Investors Service, and a credit rating of BB+, CreditWatch negative from S&P Global Ratings.
+Moody's Investor Service downgraded the Company's credit rating from A1 to A2, and S&P Global Ratings downgraded the Company's credit rating from A-2 to A-1), in connection with the Company's announcements of the PWS Settlement and CAE Settlement.
 The addition of further leverage to the Company's capital structure could impact 3M's credit ratings in the future.
 Failure to maintain strong investment grade ratings and further downgrades by the ratings agencies, would adversely affect the Company's cost of funding and could adversely affect liquidity and access to capital markets.

-\ Changes in tax rates, laws, or regulations could adversely impact our financial results.
+Changes in tax rates, laws, or regulations could adversely impact our financial results.